leonardoventurini/helene/packages/client/README.md

   </p>
 </div>

-Connect to your Helene server from the browser, Node.js or Bun
+Connect to your Helene server from the browser and Node.js

 ```bash
 npm install @helenejs/client